- Knox Law Institute

 - “Convenience” Accounts.
 Another circumstance in which joint ownership of a particular asset (e.g. a bank account) may make sense is when the original account holder has difficulty getting around and therefore needs someone else to assist them in accessing the account.
 Sometimes a parent will, for example, name a child on an account as a “convenience” to the parent.
 The child may be more easily able to get to the bank and withdraw the money for the parent, or the parent may be better able to manage money and may therefore assist the parent in that way.

 - Avoiding Will Contest.
 It is probably more difficult to challenge the validity of an individual’s decision to jointly title a particular account than it is to challenge a particular disposition in the individual’s Will.
-So a parent might conceivably decide to add a child’s name to an account with the thought that it might be less subject to challenge than a disposition of that account under his/her Will.
+So a parent might conceivably decide to add a child’s name to an account with the thought that it might be less subject to challenge than a disposition of that account under their Will.

 Potential Problems with Joint Ownership